jqnatividad/qsv/README.md

 cargo install qsv --locked --features all_full
 ```

+The binary will be installed in `~/.cargo/bin`.

-Compiling from this repository also works similarly:
+Compiling from source also works similarly:

 ```bash
 git clone git@github.com:jqnatividad/qsv.git